igorkry/tnt4j-streams/README.md

 This sample shows how to stream Apache access log records as activity events from single log file.

-Sample files can be found in `samples\apache-access-single-log` directory.
+Sample files can be found in `samples/apache-access-single-log` directory.

 `access.log` is sample Apache access log file depicting some HTTP server activity.